 A graphical indication should be given if the current or the next leg of the selected route passes closer than a user-specified distance from the safety contour.

 The ECDIS must implement support for Alert and Indications Catalogues

-The point, curve or surface must be graphically indicated using the presentation named as “DNGHLT” in the S-101 Portrayal Catalogue, as depicted in Figure C-3.
+The point, curve or surface must be graphically indicated using the presentation named as “DNGHLT” in the S-101 Portrayal Catalogue, as depicted in Figure 3.